Mayor Eric Adams Apologizes For Inappropriate Comment About White Police Officers – Gadget Clock

 A furor erupted over the sudden posting on social media of a racially charged comment Adams made during a December 2019 appearance at the Harlem Business Alliance.

-3 Homes Destroyed In Fire From Gas Explosion In Brooklyn, FDNY Says
+2 Homes Destroyed, 3rd Damaged In Fire, Gas Explosion In Brooklyn, FDNY Says

 In the video, Adams says, “Every day in the police department I kicked those crackers’ ass, man.
 I was unbelievable in the police department.”

-Note: Editor’s note: This story was first published Feb.
-4.